It’s located in the beautiful Black Hills, Rapid City, South Dakota.

 We are in contact with many of the industry leaders to assure our curriculum is based on the actual tasks performed in professional shops from all over the country.
 The school is increasing its data bank of contacts on a regular basis.
 There are plenty of careers opportunities out there, and you have to have the determination to pursue your dream job.
 HRI does not guarantee employment, but we guarantee to help the student in every step of the way.

 If you are considering Hot Rod Institute or any other school you should know exactly where you stand and have no surprises.
 AT HRI our main objective is to make sure the student gets their monies worth out of their education.
 Remember “If you love the type of work you do, is it really considered work?”

-Contact Justin Snoke, the Director of Admissions today to answer any questions you might have.
+Contact Doug LaRue, the President or Director of Admissions Kyle Bentz today to answer any questions you might have.